chbh-opensource/chbh-on-bear/docs/mri/analysis/spant.md

 install.packages("spant", dependencies = TRUE)
 ```

-Or the the development version from GitHub (requires the devtools package):
+Or the development version from GitHub (requires the devtools package):

 ```
 install.packages("devtools")